Coronavirus support – how we can help

 The Government is offering financial help through its Self-employment Income Support Scheme.
 Part of the eligibility for this funding was that 2019/20 tax returns had to be submitted to HMRC by the 2nd March 2021.
 If you did not meet this deadline, you are unlikely to be eligible for the financial help and will need to seek other support.
 Citizens Advice has information on this: https://www.citizensadvice.org.uk/work/coronavirus-if-youre-self-employed/

 I am eligible for the financial support – what happens next?

-The application window for the first grant closed on 13 July, if you did not claim by this date you will be unable to claim the first grant.
-However, you may still be able to make a claim for the second grant.
+The application window for the earlier grants is now closed, if you have not already claimed you will be unable to claim the first four grants.
+However, you may still be able to make a claim for the fifth grant.

 The grant application itself is relatively straightforward, but you will need to make sure you have your Government Gateway ID and password set up ready if you are claiming online.
 We have more information on what you can do to prepare for the grant claim, including setting up the Government Gateway ID HERE.

 If, for any reason you cannot claim for your grant online, you can instead call the HMRC helpline on 0800 024 1222 and select option 2.
 The line is open Monday to Friday 8am to 4pm.
 Please note this line is likely to get very busy, so it is best to try and call early if you can.

 You can call our dedicated helpline 0345 120 3779 Monday to Friday, 9am to 5pm